daffinm/audio-cache-test/README.md

 # Audio Cache Test
-Test project to find out how to get audio scrub/seek working when using cached audio files.
+Test project to find out how to get audio scrub/seek working when using audio files that have been cached by the Service Worker.

 Project uses Workbox 4.